Directions to Kalkan from Dalaman Airport

 Here is a link to Google maps, showing the journey from Dalaman Airport to Kalkan: Google Maps Link

-Your journey should take about 1 hour 45 minutes.
+Your journey should take no more than 1 hour 45 minutes.
 It's about 126 kilometres.

 Airport Transfer Sharing

 Thinking of sharing the journey?
 We recommend trying a brand new website for 2011, called TransferWithMe.com.
 It has been created by KTLN's webmaster.
 We like it.
 Why not give it a try!

 Below, we provide you with directions, but first, here is a table of places you will pass along the way, together with how far you have travelled (in kilometres), starting from the international airport terminal building.